defunctzombie/defunctzombie.github.com/_posts/2012-12-13-the-copy-and-paste-virus.md

 That's it.
 One giant file full of code that self references, nests over and over and is contained within a closure just for fun!
 Why are we doing this?
 Do we (as developers) hate clarity?
 Do we enjoy writing a giant closure to do nothing?

 Think about how you write code and libraries in other languages.
 How often do you dump everything into a "mega" file.
 How often to do put all of it inside one single outer function *just cause*? **NEVER**, that is how often.
-In other languages you use *import*, *require*, *include*, etc.. so why do we continue to allow our javascript to look like unmaintainable shit?
+In other languages you use *import*, *require*, *include*, etc.. so why do we continue to allow our JavaScript to look like unmaintainable shit?
 No module system.

 **WRONG!** There is **NO** reason.
-Javascript has a super simple module system and countless people are overlooking it!
+JavaScript has a super simple module system and countless people are overlooking it!
 I am talking about the commonjs require system.
 Here is all you need to know about commonjs requires: They work, they require no language extensions, and they CAN do what you need.
 That's it.
 Everything else is a tooling and education problem.
 Period.

 ## commonjs intermission